kedro-org/kedro/docs/source/hooks/hooks.md

 ## Introduction

 Hooks are a mechanism to add extra behaviour to Kedro's main execution in an easy and consistent manner.
-Some examples may include:
+Some examples might include:

 * Adding a log statement after the data catalog is loaded
 * Adding data validation to the inputs before a node runs, and to the outputs after a node has run.
 This makes it possible to integrate with other tools like [Great-Expectations](https://docs.greatexpectations.io/en/latest/)